Howdy! I'm Graham Freeman. I'm a SuperNerdDad in the San Francisco Bay Area, USA.

 Prior to that, I co-founded and helped run several cooperatives and public-benefit organizations.

-Most importantly, I'm a doting family man, and I have a strong interest in engaging in the world around me.
-I'm especially fond of e-bikes, solar power, sea kayaking, and photography.
+Most importantly, I'm a doting (single) dad, and I have a strong interest in engaging in the world around me.
+I'm especially fond of intentional community, e-bikes, solar power, sea kayaking, and photography.

 [ XML feed ]